neherlab/treetime_examples/homoplasy.md

-# Analyzing homoplasies and recurrent mutations using TreeTime
+## Analyzing homoplasies and recurrent mutations using TreeTime

 Homoplasies are common if the same mutations are selected independently in many lineages, for example resistance mutations under treatment or cell-culture adaptation.
 Homoplasies are also observed if the sequences used to build a tree underwent recombination or if there was contamination during sample prep and sequencing.
-For all these reasons, a quick and easy way of gathering statistics on homoplasies and spotting sites are sequences that are disproportionally affected by homoplasies is useful.
+For all these reasons, a quick and easy way of gathering statistics on homoplasies and spotting sites and sequences that are disproportionally affected by homoplasies is useful.

 After joint reconstruction of ancestral states, it is straight-forward to gather statistics on how often a particular site mutates and how often it hits a particular state.
 The `treetime homoplasy` does exactly that.
-You would call is as
+To perform a simple analysis of homoplasies in a set of sequences, call TreeTime as
 ```bash
 treetime homoplasy --aln data/zika/zika.fasta --tree data/zika/zika.nwk
 ```
 This command will reconstruct ancestral sequences and count how many time a particular site changed along the tree and how often the exact same mutation was observed.

 The basic output looks like this:
 ```
 The TOTAL tree length is 6.617e-02 and 674 mutations were observed.